AFLProjects/White-Balance-Automation/README.md

 	<img width="200px" src="https://i.imgur.com/t1hhMP5.png"/>
 </p>
 <p align="center">
-	UVIDEO is a C++ automated program that edits the visual aspects of your clips using some basic color grading and correction.
+	UVIDEO is a C++ automated program that edits the visual aspects of your photos using some basic color grading and correction.
 </p>

 ---------